Profzubbyd/66DaysofData/README.md

 ### Day 49
 Today, I watched a StatQuest video on Ridge regression.
 I feel I'll be applying some regularization regression models in this project so I'm getting equipped for it.

+### Day 50
+Today, I watched a StatQuest video on Lasso regression.
+It's a type of regularization regression models.
+It is very similar to ridge regression but I find it better because it can eliminate useless variables/parameters in the model.
+I couldn't do so much today because of my upcoming Exams.